gerard-kanters/ai-translate/README.md

 ## Changelog

-### 1.30
+### 1.3
 - Added translation of (standard wordpress) translation functionality.
-- Improved translation context and freedom for AI
+- Improved translation context and more translation freedom for AI
 - Improved caching and translation performance
 - Stable translated URLs: slugs only change if original changes
 - Added Greek and Romanian